 An integrated cloud phone system is uniquely suited to meet the needs of any company.
 Nowadays between remote workers and BYOD policies, telecommunications can be catered to administrator and employee needs quickly and easily.

 By switching to a cloud system, your company will gain a flexible and cost-efficient solution.
 A cloud system enables easily adaptable staffing by allowing multiple phone lines to be added with no maintenance or technical staff necessary.
 Employees enjoy greater flexibility and mobility by having a business phone and number they can take anywhere, and IT professionals gain complete management visibility and control over the phone services of remote workers.
-All-inclusive billing eliminates separate landline charges, while VoIP reduces the cost of long-distance calls.
+All-inclusive billing eliminates separate landline charges, while having a VoIP service reduces the cost of long-distance calls.

 Here are five reasons why a cloud phone system improves remote workforce productivity: